wendylabsinc/meta-wendyos-jetson/README.md

    bitbake edgeos-image
    ```

-   Depending on the hardware configuration, the build process can take several hours on the first run.
+   Depending on the hardware configuration, the build process can take several hours on the first run (when the `download` and `sstate-cache` folders are empty!).

 ### Flash the SD Card or NVMe